 With 4G systems being deployed across the Globe, all eyes are on development of 5G technology.
 The new 5G technologies will need to be chosen developed and perfected to enable timely and reliable deployment.
 The new 5th generation, 5G Mobile technology for cellular systems will probably start to come to fruition around 2020 with deployment following on afterwards.

-So, it’s time to understand what 5G Network really is –
+So, it’s time to understand what 5G Mobile technology really is –

 5G is the coming fifth-generation wireless broadband technology based on the IEEE 802.11ac standard.
 It will provide better speeds and coverage than the current 4G, operates on 5 GHz signal and offers speeds of up to 1 Gb/s for tens of connections.5G is a packet switched wireless system with wide area coverage and high throughput.5G wireless uses OFDM and millimeter wireless and is going to be a packed based network.